Prunus: Cherries

 Cherries contain many different phenolic compounds and anthocyanins, which are indicators of being rich in antioxidants.
 Recent research has linked the phenolic compounds of the sweet cherry (Prunus avium) with antitumor properties.

 Reactive oxygen species (ROS) include superoxide radicals, hydrogen peroxide, hydroxyl radicals, and singlet oxygen; they are the byproducts of metabolism.
 High levels of ROS lead to oxidative stress, which causes damage to lipids, proteins, and nucleic acids.
 The oxidative damage results in cell death, which ultimately leads to numerous diseases and disorders.
 Antioxidants act as a defense mechanism against the oxidative stress.
 They are used to remove the free radicals in a living system that are generated as ROS.
-Some of those antioxidants include gutathione S-transferase, glutathione peroxidase, superoxide dismutase, and catalase.
+Some of those antioxidants include glutathione S-transferase, glutathione peroxidase, superoxide dismutase, and catalase.
 The antioxidants present in cherry extracts act as inhibitors of the free radicals.
 However, the DNA and proteins can be damaged when an imbalance occurs in the level of free radicals and the antioxidants.
 When not enough antioxidants are available to remove the free radicals, many diseases can occur, such as cancers, cardiovascular diseases, Parkinson's disease, etc. Recent studies have shown that using natural antioxidants as a supplement in chemotherapy can decrease the amount of oxidative damage.
-Some of these natural antioxidants include ascorbic acid, tocopherol, and epigallocatechin gallate; they can be found in certain cherry extracts.
+Some of these natural antioxidants include vitamin C, tocopherol, and epigallocatechin gallate; they can be found in certain cherry extracts.

 Almonds

 Similar to cherries, strawberries, and raspberries, almonds are also rich in phenolics.
 Almonds have a high oxygen radical absorbing capacity (ORAC), which is another indicator of being rich in antioxidants.
 As stated before, high levels of free radicals are harmful, thus having the capacity to absorb those radicals is greatly beneficial.
 The bioactive compounds, polyphenols and anthocyanins, found in berries and cherries are also present in almonds.
-Almonds also contain nonflavonoid and flavonoid compounds, which contribute to the antioxidant properties of almonds.
+Almonds also contain nonflavonoid and flavonoid compounds, which contribute to their antioxidant properties.
 Flavonoids are a group of structurally related compounds that are arranged in a specific manner and can be found in all vascular plants on land.
 They also contribute to the antioxidant properties of almonds.
 Some of the nonflavonoid compounds present are protocatechuic, vanillic, and p-hydroxybenzoic acids.
 Flavonoid compounds that can be found in the skin of the almond are flavanols, dihydroflavonols, and flavanones.